I-message

-In interpersonal communication, an I-message or I-statement is an assertion about the feelings, beliefs, values, etc. of the person speaking, generally expressed as a sentence beginning with the word "I", and is contrasted with a "you-message" or "you-statement", which often begins with the word "you" and focuses on the person spoken to.
-Thomas Gordon coined the term "I message" in the 1960s while doing play therapy with children.
-He added the concept to his book for parents, P.E.T.: Parent Effectiveness Training (1970).
-Not every message that begins with the word "I" is an I-message.
+An I-message or I-statement is a form of interpersonal communication in which speakers express their feelings, beliefs, or values from the first-person perspective, usually beginning with I. It contrasted with "you-message" or "you-statement", which often begins with you and focuses on the listener, usually carrying accusatory language.

+This term was coined in the 1960s by Thomas Gordon who discussed the concept in his book, P.E.T.: Parent Effectiveness Training (1970).
+Some sentences that begin with I are not I-messages because the speakers are expressing their perceptions, observations, assumptions, or criticisms (e.g. "I feel you are being defensive").

-I-messages are often used with the intent to be assertive without putting the listener on the defensive by avoiding accusations.
-They are also used to take ownership for one's feelings rather than implying that they are caused by another person.
-An example of this would be to say: "I really am getting backed up on my work since I don't have the financial report yet", rather than: "you didn't finish the financial report on time!"
-(The latter is an example of a "you-statement").
+I-messages are often used to be assertive without putting the listener on the defensive by avoiding accusations.
+For example, saying "I really am getting backed up on my work since I don't have the financial report yet" makes people feel better than "you didn't finish the financial report on time!".